garrandall/popular-music-data/tracks/right-back-where-we-started-from-maxine-nightingale.md

 I know you are the only one

-Ooh, an it's alright and it's coming on
+Oh an it's alright and it's coming on
 We gotta get it right back to where we started from Love is good, love can be strong
 We gotta get it right back to where we started from